Anttix

 Antony James Llewellyn (born 14 August 1989), known by his stage name Anttix, is an English recording artist and songwriter.

 Career

 In January 2013, released his first mainstream promotional single, "Fame and TV", featuring Gemz with the associated music video released on Vevo.
 In March 2013, Anttix performed at his first international headline gig in Portugal followed up with a showing at In the Park 2013.
 He went on to share the stage with British artists The Saturdays, Ed Sheeran, McFly, Rita Ora and Conor Maynard.

 The official single, "Tornado", was released on 28 July 2013.
 The 'Cutmore Remix' of "Tornado" peaked at number 6 of the official UK Club Chart.
 He also went on a UK school tour to promote "Tornado", also putting an anti-bullying message during his tour in support of the national British charity The Cybersmile Foundation.

 On 28 November 2013, he released "Be Alright", an official Anti-Bullying Week single.

+He is now part of Creator Universe, who manage influencers such as The Nursery Nurse.